Art Deco: Metal art

 Art Deco artists produced a wide variety of practical objects in the Art Deco style, made of industrial materials from traditional wrought iron to chrome-plated steel.
 The American artist Norman Bel Geddes designed a cocktail set resembling a skyscraper made of chrome-plated steel.
 Raymond Subes designed an elegant metal grille for the entrance of the Palais de la Porte Dorée, the centre-piece of the 1931 Paris Colonial Exposition.
 The French sculptor Jean Dunand produced magnificent doors on the theme "The Hunt", covered with gold leaf and paint on plaster (1935).

 Animation

 Art Deco visuals and imagery was used in multiple animated films including Batman, Night Hood, All's Fair at the Fair, Merry Mannequins, Page Miss Glory, Fantasia and Sleeping Beauty.
-The architecture is featured in the fictitious underwater city of Rapture in the Bioshock video game series.
+The architecture is featured in the fictitious underwater city of Rapture in the BioShock video game series.

+Art Deco visuals were an inspiration for the architecture of Iacon City in the animated science fiction film Transformers One.

 Art Deco architecture around the world

 Art Deco architecture began in Europe, but by 1939 there were examples in large cities on every continent and in almost every country.
 This is a selection of prominent buildings on each continent.

 For a comprehensive list of existing buildings by country, see: List of Art Deco architecture.